thomasWeise/aitoa/book/structure/instance/README.md

 It would not be allowed to first send Job&nbsp;3 to any machine different from machine&nbsp;4 and after being processed by machine&nbsp;4, it must be processed by machine&nbsp;3 &ndash; althoug it may be possible that it has to wait for some time, if machine&nbsp;3 would already be busy processing another job.
 In the ideal case, job&nbsp;3 could be completed after 130&nbsp;time units.

+#### A Java Class for JSSP Instances

 This structure of a JSSP instance can be represented by the simple Java class given in [@lst:JSSPInstance].

 \repo.listing{lst:JSSPInstance}{Excerpt from a Java class for representing the data of a JSSP instance.}{java}{src/main/java/aitoa/examples/jssp/JSSPInstance.java}{}{relevant}

-Here, the two-dimensional array `jobs` directly receives the data from sub-job lines in the text files, i.e., each row stands for a job and contains machine IDs and processing times in an alternating sequence.
+Here, the two-dimensional array&nbsp;`jobs` directly receives the data from sub-job lines in the text files, i.e., each row stands for a job and contains machine IDs and processing times in an alternating sequence.
 The actual source file of the class `JSSPInstance` accompanying our book also contains additional code, e.g., for reading such data from the text file, which we have omitted here as it is unimportant for the understanding of the scenario.

-The *OR-Library* contains 82&nbsp;JSSP instances of varying sizes specified as text files in the format discussed here.
-Even more instances can be found on [van&nbsp;Hoorn's website](http://jobshop.jjvh.nl/).
-We will try to solve them in this book as an illustrative example of how to approach optimization problems.
-In order to keep the example simple, we will focus on only four instances, namely

-1. instance `abz7` by Adams et&nbsp;al.&nbsp;[@ABZ1988TSBPFJSS] with 20&nbsp;jobs and 15&nbsp;machines
-2. instance `la24` by Lawrence&nbsp;[@L1998RCPSAEIOHSTS] with 15&nbsp;jobs and 10&nbsp;machines,
-3. instance `swv15` by Storer et&nbsp;al.&nbsp;[@SWV1992NSSFSPWATJSS] with 50&nbsp;jobs and 10&nbsp;machines, and
-4. instance `yn4` by Yamada and Nakano&nbsp;[@YN1992AGAATLSJSI] with 20&nbsp;jobs and 20&nbsp;machines.